 2. Recommendations

-2.1 To note this report before making a decision on the recommendations on the budget and capital programme.
+2.1 That Cabinet considers and notes this report before making recommendations to Full Council on the revenue budget and capital programme, included within the Annual Plan.

 3. Assurance Statement of the S151 Officer (Executive Director for Corporate Services)